-Any form of education in which students come into contact with a lecturer or tutor.
+Any form of education in which students come into contact with an education team.

 credit certificate

 A document or other form of record showing that a student has taken an exam and acquired the competencies associated with a programme component.
 The certificate indicates the number of credits associated with the programme component.